passive-radio/screeps_archive/README.md

 - ececutable code of final test (lesson 10)

 Perhapsy, I will salvage this code in the future when I can't help play Screeps Arena and World again on impulse.
-Everyone can see how terrible my original JavaScript programs are though.
+You now reached here and you can see how terrible my JavaScript code is.